 NBP signs distribution agreement with NBP Funds

-The occasion was graced by the presence of Rehmat Ali Hasnie – President/CEO (A), Tauqeer Mazhar – SEVP/Group Chief, Retail Banking (RBG) Group, Abdul Wahid Sethi – SEVP/Chief Financial Controller, Financial Control Group and Dr Amjad Waheed – CEO NBP Funds.
+The occasion was graced by the presence of Mr Rehmat Ali Hasnie – President/CEO (A), Mr Tauqeer Mazhar – SEVP/Group Chief, Retail Banking (RBG) Group, Mr Abdul Wahid Sethi – SEVP/Chief Financial Controller, Financial Control Group and Dr Amjad Waheed – CEO NBP Funds.

-While sharing this views, Tauqeer Mazhar said, ‘The introduction of mutual fund solutions in partnership with NBP Funds will further expand the product proposition for our customers while providing them with options to diversify their investments and achieve their financial goals’.